Beaver: Profile and Information

 The average lifespan of a beaver is 10 years.
 Its predators include coyotes, wolves, lynxes, foxes, bears, and cougars.

-Beavers use the water as a means of escape when they feel threatened on land.
+Beavers use the water to escape when they feel threatened on land.

-They host some parasites which include the protozoan Giardia duodenalis which causes beaver fever or giardiasis, the bacteria Francisella tularensis which causes tularemia, and the beaver mites and beetles of the genus Schizocarpus.
+They host some parasites, which include the protozoan Giardia duodenalis which causes beaver fever or giardiasis.
+The bacteria Francisella tularensis causes tularemia and the beaver mites and beetles of the genus Schizocarpus.

 Reproduction